Athenian Democracy and the Roman Republic

 In the United States, the African American experience is illustrative of the danger of systematic tyranny of a minority by a majority group.

 The US Constitution, adopted in 1788, contradicted the founding principle of the Declaration of Independence that “all men are created equal.”
 Although slavery is not specifically mentioned, the Constitution’s provisions and federal structure ensured protection of slavery based on a racial caste system.
-Guarantees of basic rights sometimes protected free Blacks in non-slave states, but these did not protect against their disenfranchisement.
-Worse, the infamous “three-fifths clause” entrenched the political power of slave states, thereby allowing a horrific system of subjugation to expand further to 15 of 34 states.
+Worse, the infamous “three-fifths clause” entrenched the political power of slave states, thereby allowing a horrific system of subjugation to expand further to 15 states by 1845 (with the admission of Texas).

 American democracy did not effectively address this system of majority tyranny until the Civil War.
-A first act was on January 1, 1863, when President Abraham Lincoln issued the Emancipation Proclamation, a military order declaring all enslaved persons within “states in rebellion” to be “henceforward and forever free.”
+A first act was on January 1, 1863, when President Abraham Lincoln issued the Emancipation Proclamation as commander-in-chief, a military order declaring all enslaved persons within “states in rebellion” to be “henceforward and forever free.”
 Abolitionists and Radical Republicans then forged a political majority to abolish slavery in all states in the Union through the 13th Amendment (ratified on December 6, 1865) and to establish equal citizenship and voting rights in the U.S.'s foundational law through the 14th and 15th Amendments.
-These amendments (and Civil Rights and Enforcement Acts implementing them) initially brought great advances in freedom for Black Americans during the Reconstruction period.
+These amendments (and Civil Rights and Enforcement Acts implementing them) brought great advances in freedom for Black Americans during the Reconstruction period.

 American democracy did not effectively address this system of majority tyranny until the Civil War.
 A first act was on January 1, 1863, when President Abraham Lincoln issued the Emancipation Proclamation, a military order declaring all enslaved persons within “states in rebellion” to be “henceforward and forever free.”